Reviews You Can Rely On

 Our Verdict

 The Giro Latch is an excellent new flat pedal shoe that challenges the standard set for the contact point of your feet and pedals.
 Its Tack Rubber compound and novel Gamma Tread Design combine to create what is arguably some of the best grip on the market.
 Its lower profile cut is a comfortable fit for average-width feet, and the layer of Mute Foam in the midsole contributes to a smooth and connected ride.
 The microfiber upper is durable and provides some protection from weather without being overly bulky or hot on dry days.
 This is one of the few shoes to truly challenge Five Ten's seat on the throne of flat pedal shoe dominance, and its subtle styling gives even the harshest critic little to complain about.
-Get the scoop on how it stands up to the competition in our review of the best mountain bike flat shoes.
+Get the scoop on how it stands up to the competition in our review of mountain bike flat shoes.

 REASONS TO BUY